-Independent investigators at all career levels may be named by their organization as the PI on the application.
+Independent investigators at all academic levels (or equivalent) are eligible to be named as a Principal Investigator (PI) on an application.

-For titles outside of academia that may not be analogous to traditional hierarchies, investigators at or above an independent scientist level may be named by their organization as the PI on the application.
+Industry titles may not be analogous to the faculty hierarchy in academia.
+For industry, investigators at or above an independent scientist level may be named by the organization as the PI on the application.